unit8co/darts/guides/covariates.md

               )
 ```

 If you train a model using `past_covariates`, you'll have to provide these `past_covariates` also at prediction time to `predict()`.
 This applies to `future_covariates` too, with a nuance that `future_covariates` have to extend far enough into the future at prediction time (all the way to the forecast horizon `n`).
-This can be seen in the graph below. `past_covariates` needs to include the same time steps as `target`, and `future_covariates` must include the same time span plus additional `n` forecast horizon time steps.
+This can be seen in the graph below. `past_covariates` needs to include at least the same time steps as `target`, and `future_covariates` must include at least the same time span plus additional `n` forecast horizon time steps.

 ***You can use the same `*_covariates` for both training and prediction, given that they contain the required time spans.***